Updated: Aug 27

-You would think before opening a business a business owner would at least do a quick google search on “How to Brand my business”.
-But no. I continue to stumble upon genius concepts that lack the consistency we all subconsciously want and it becomes the main reason they’re just keeping their heads above water.
+You would think before opening a business, the owner would at least do a quick google search on “How to Brand my business”.
+But no!
+I continue to stumble upon genius concepts that lack the consistency we all subconsciously want and it becomes the main reason they’re just keeping their heads above water.
 I don’t know their sales, but we can all tell, no?

-My theory is that some people associate the concept of branding to companies like Mcdonalds, Apple, and The Hilton so when opening a ‘Local’ business, they remove the urgency of solidifying their brand.
-With that said, I can agree that a 200 page brand book, isn’t necessary for your local bakery, but I will never understand the complete absence of portraying your identity in a uniformed way.
+My theory is that some people associate the concept of branding to companies like Mcdonalds, Apple, and The Hilton so when opening a ‘Local’ business, they remove the urgency of solidifying their identity.
+With that said, I can agree that a 200 page brand book isn’t necessary for your local bakery, but I will never understand the complete absence of portraying yourself in a uniformed way.

 Brand guidelines outline your identity and give you a guide on how to execute the brand you envision in the first place.
-It’s an organizational tool which can be handed off to any designer, social media manager or executive that ensures you’ve provided the tool that will help protect your brand identity.
+It’s an organizational tool that can be handed off to any designer, social media manager, or executive that ensures you’ve provided the tools and guides that help protect your brand identity.
 But wait….there’s more.

 Mcdonalds is Nathan’s favourite brand because of it’s consistency and innovation when adapting to different eras, cultures, and trends.

-Yet another perk is removing the massive amounts of time wasted creating your next menu, flyer, business cards… anything.
+Yet another perk is removing the massive amount of time wasted creating your next menu, flyer, business cards… anything.
 It’s all in your brand guidelines.
 The templates are done.
 The business cards are designed, and also… you guessed it… it looks cohesive and strengthens your brand identity.
-WOWZA.
+Mindblowing isn't it?

 · Brand Positioning & Personality